Traveling wave solutions in a model for tumor invasion with the acid-mediation hypothesis: Proof of Theorem on the existence of slow traveling wave solutions

-which is exactly the TW ODE associated to TWs in the classical Fisher--KPP equation\footnote{This does not come as a surprise since the $V$-component of the original PDE \eqref{GG-pde}, in the fast variable $y$ and for $U=1-\frac12 \alpha$, is the Fisher--KPP equation $V_\tau = \beta V (1 - V) + \frac{\alpha}{2} V_{yy}.$}.
-Hence, there exists a heteroclinic connection between $(v,r)=(1,0)$ and $(v,r)=(0,0)$ in the fast field.
+What remains is understanding the layer dynamics in the fast field $I_{\rm f}$.
+In this fast field the dynamics of the heteroclinic orbit is, to leading order, determined by \eqref{fast-form:p=12}, and the orbit has to transition from $S_{\rm S}^4$ (where $\Re(\lambda_{1,2}^4)>~0$ and $\Re(\lambda_3^4)<0$) to $S_{\rm S}^2$ (where $\Re(\lambda_{1}^2)>0$ and $\Re(\lambda_{2,3}^2)<0$).
+Since $w$ is to leading order constant in the fast field, the $u$-equation of \eqref{fast-form:p=12} is of logistic-type and, by \eqref{S:CRIT}, $u=1-\alpha w$ on both $S_{\rm S}^{2,4}$.
+Consequently, and since the logistic equation does not support pulse-type solutions, $u$ is also constant during the fast transition.
+In particular, $u=1-\alpha w = 1-\alpha/2$ in $I_{\rm f}$, see \eqref{SLOWu}.
+The resulting $(v,r)$-equations \eqref{fast-form:p=12} -- with $u=1-\alpha/2>0$ -- can be written as \eqref{FKPP} with the observation that $\min\left\{\alpha/2,1\right\} = \alpha/2$ since $0<\alpha<1$.
+This is exactly the TW ODE associated to TWs in the classical Fisher--KPP equation\footnote{This does not come as a surprise since the $V$-component of the original PDE \eqref{GG-pde}, in the fast variable $y$ and for $U=1-\frac12 \alpha$, is the Fisher--KPP equation $V_\tau = \beta V (1 - V) + \frac{\alpha}{2} V_{yy}.$}.
+Hence, there exists a heteroclinic connection between $(v,r)=(1,0)$ and $(v,r)=(0,0)$ in the fast field, see \cite[e.g.]{H3,SAAR} and references therein.
 In addition, the $(v,r)$-components are nonnegative during this transition if, and only if, $c \geq c_{min}:=\sqrt{2 \alpha \beta}\,$\footnote{The expression for $c_{min}$ also arose from the formal analysis of \cite{FHR}.} -- the so-called {\emph{minimum wave speed}} of the associated Fisher-KPP equation -- see, for instance, \cite{MUR} and references therein.
 The last observation also follows directly from the fact that $\lambda_{2,3}^2$ \eqref{EIGS:red} -- with $w=1/2$ -- are complex-valued for $c < c_{min}$.
 Moreover, observe that the first components of the eigenvectors $\vec{v}_{2,3}$ \eqref{EIGV} associated to $\lambda_{2,3}$ are zero, that is, the $u$-component indeed does not change during the fast transition.
 This completes the analysis of the layer problem, and hence the analysis of the heteroclinic orbits for $0 < \alpha < 1$, in the singular limit $\eps \ra 0$.